FDA/amia-2017-dataed-hackathon/_episodes/06-analysis-r.md

 # Creating a Similarity Metric

 Next, we write a function `sim` to calculate similarity between pairs of genes and pairs of arrays.
-SÃ¸rlie et al. selected a similarity metric and an average linkage function in Cluster.
-Although the details of the similarity metric are not discussed in the paper, they refer to the work of [Eisen et al.](http://www.pnas.org/content/95/25/14863.full)  As in Lesson 5, we assume that the authors selected uncentered correlation as the similarity metric for both genes and arrays.
+Sørlie et al. selected a similarity metric and an average linkage function in Cluster.
+Although the details of the similarity metric are not discussed in the paper, they refer to the work of [Eisen et al](http://www.pnas.org/content/95/25/14863.full).
+As in [Lesson 5]({{ page.root }}/05-analysis-cluster/), we assume that the authors selected uncentered correlation as the similarity metric for both genes and arrays.
 To write an uncentered correlation function in R, we refer to Section 3.4 of the Cluster 3.0 [user manual](http://bonsai.hgc.jp/~mdehoon/software/cluster/manual/index.html), which explains that missing entries are pairwise deleted during calculation of similarity.
 We choose to write an if-else statement to get a pair of complete entries.
 We use the weighted covariance function `cov.wt` in R to incorporate weights.

 ~~~
 sim<-function(x,y,w){